Pay just $7.50 for postage

 If there’s any way to make pie crust better, it’s to make deliciously flaky gluten free cinnamon rolls out of it, just like Grandma used to do!
 These gluten free pie crust cinnamon rolls are so good, you’ll be making pie crust dough just to make the rolls, so I suggest doubling the recipe so you have enough dough to make a pie AND these yummy cinnamon rolls.

 The recipe I’m sharing is based on a recipe my own grandmother used to make with leftover pie crust dough; here, I use the entire recipe of pie crust dough to make the rolls instead of just using the scraps.
-But anytime you bake a pie, I recommend using leftover pie dough scraps to bake off a couple of these little treasures.
+But anytime I bake a pie, I use leftover pie dough scraps to bake off a few of these little treasures.
 You get to enjoy the yummy crust before the pie is even done baking — bonus goes to the baker!

 To make ’em like Grandma, just spread butter (or vegan butter) on the rolled dough, then sprinkle (generously) with brown sugar and cinnamon.
 So easy, so yum!